 “Operational” issues were more varied.
 For example, failing Kubernetes jobs would generate tons of terminated pods.
 The extra pods would cause masters to slow down, eventually causing timeouts in automation (and maxing out master CPU).
 Masters would also occasionally lose etcd quorum and get confused about the current leader, breaking automation.

-There were many other issues encountered along the way, including DNS latency due to ndots:5, failing kops updates due to route table changes, kube-state-metrics breaking for various reasons, and the combination of
+There were other issues encountered along the way, including DNS latency due to ndots:5, failing kops updates due to route table changes, kube-state-metrics breaking for various reasons, and the combination of

 ImagePullPolicy: Always with an AWS ECR outage almost taking production down.
-The journey to a stable Kubernetes deployment had many surprising detours.

 Take the long view

 A project like Kubernetes is rare due to its large and active community that includes huge enterprises.
 There’s a good chance that someone else has your problem (at scale) and is working on a solution.
 You can expect issues to be addressed with some urgency.